 Click on an offering mode for more details.

 This unit covers detailed stoping methods, mine planning, equipment selections, organisational structure, cost estimates, mine fill, mine safety, production scheduling, production management, roles and responsibilities, environmental considerations, mine closure and use of appropriate planning tools, and ventilation (fumes, dust, heat sources, fan types and cooling systems).
 Mine design software may be used during practical classes and assignments.

 - 6 points

-- Students are able to (1) demonstrate critical thinking and information literacy (locate and evaluate sources of information); (2) communicate effectively in writing according to the conventions of the discipline; (3) communicate effectively verbally; (4) practise enquiry-based thinking relevant to the discipline; (5) discuss the key considerations associated with the development of an underground mine; (6) identify the major problems associated with underground mining and use systematic methods to resolve these issues; and (7) demonstrate skills in planning, equipment selection, productivities, costs and production scheduling.
+Students are able to (1) demonstrate critical thinking and information literacy (locate and evaluate sources of information); (2) communicate effectively in writing according to the conventions of the discipline; (3) communicate effectively verbally; (4) practise enquiry-based thinking relevant to the discipline; (5) discuss the key considerations associated with the development of an underground mine; and (6) identify the major problems associated with underground mining and use systematic methods to resolve these issues.

-- Typically this unit is assessed in the following ways: (1) assignment; (2) quizzes; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) assignment; (2) quick quiz portfolio; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)